MAY 14-22, 2018

 Guilin, China is a photographer’s paradise.
-During this photo tour, we will photograph the beautiful and unique karst mountains, the winding Li River, cormorant fisherman at sunrise and sunset, the incredible Longji rice terraces, the XiangGongShan overlook, Cuipinghsan Hill, and many other locations.
-We will also drop into several rural villages in search of portrait opportunities.
-We will be visiting some of the same villages where I have gotten several of my best portraits.
+Join Rick Sammon and me to photograph the beautiful karst mountains, Li River, cormorant fisherman at sunrise and sunset, the incredible Longji rice terraces, the XiangGongShan overlook, Cuipinghsan Hill, and many other incredible locations.
+We will also drop into rural villages for amazing portrait opportunities (indoor and outdoor) and spend a day (including a bullet train ride) to visit a tribal group.

 Note: In order to get the best photographs, we may modify this itinerary based on conditions, such as inclement weather and river levels.

-Day 1 (May 23, 2018) - We will meet in the hotel lobby at Yangshuo Mountain Retreat at 6:00 pm.
+Day 1 (May 14, 2018) - We will meet in the hotel lobby at our Yanshuo hotel at 6:00 pm.
 We will then head to a nearby location for a welcome dinner and to talk about the upcoming tour.
 Then, we head back to the hotel to get rested up for the early morning shoot and a busy week!

 SKILL LEVEL AND CAMERA EQUIPMENT

 You will want lenses in the wide-angle through telephoto range.
-Additionally, equipment to trigger your flash off-camera is important for portrait shooting.
-If you don't own a flash and trigger, talk to me.
-I will be teaching post-processing on Photoshop and Lightroom, so bring your laptop.
+Additionally, if you would like to shoot off-camera flash for some of the portraits, bring your trigger and flash.
+We will be teaching post-processing on Photoshop and Lightroom throughout the trip, so bring your laptop.
 Bring enough memory cards...
 I suggest at least 100 gigs or more.
 Bring extra camera batteries and, as always, a tripod.

 TRANSPORTATION AND LOGISTICS

-Making your air arrangements - The group will meet for a welcome dinner at 6:00 PM at the lobby of Yangshuo Mountain Retreat on May 23rd.
+Making your air arrangements - IMPORTANT - hold off booking your air travel until we have a minimum group size together and can confirm the trip is moving forward as planned.
+Last year's tour sold out with a waiting list, so we do not anticipate this will be an issue.
+The group will meet for a welcome dinner at 6:00 PM at the lobby of Yangshuo Mountain Retreat on May 14th.
 You fly into Guilin (airport code KWL), which is an easy 2 1/2 hour flight from either Beijing or Shanghai, or a 90-minute flight from Hong Kong.
 These are the usual connection cities for Guilin.
 If you are departing from North America, you will need to depart 2 days prior to the workshop starting date because of the time change.
 A driver will meet you at the Guilin airport (watch for a sign with your name on it when you exit through customs/immigration) and take you to the Yangshuo Mountain Retreat by car.

 You might want to consider doing a few days on your own in Beijing, Shanghai or Hong Kong on the way there or back.
 All are great locations.
 Beijing has the Great Wall, Summer Palace and Forbidden City.
 However, If you do, you will have to make your own hotel and logistics arrangements, which will be at your own expense.